 - Checks if the

 app/etc/config.phpfile exists in the codebase.
-Magento auto-generates this file it does not detect it during the build phase and includes a list of modules and extensions.
+Magento auto-generates this file if it does not detect it during the build phase and includes a list of modules and extensions.
 If it exists, the build phase continues as normal, compresses static files using

 gzip, and deploys the files, which reduces downtime in the deployment phase.
 Refer to Magento build options to learn about customizing or disabling file compression.

 app/etc/config.php file includes a scopes setting that defines how static files deploy during the build phase.
 By default, the scope is

 quick.
 Static file deployment takes a long time to complete, so initiating it during the build phase helps to reduce deployment and site downtime.